-Loss is a part of life that becomes more common as people grow older.
-Losing someone or something important to you is never easy, but it can help to learn more about loss, how it can affect you, and how to deal with it in healthy and healing ways.
+Loss is a part of life that becomes more common as you move out of childhood into your teenage years and adulthood.
+Losing someone or something important to you is never easy, but it can help to learn more about what loss is, how it can affect you, and how to deal with it in healthy and healing ways.

 What is loss?

 There are many different kinds of loss that affect people.
 Death is probably the first kind of loss that comes to mind, but a loss is often experienced when relationships end in other ways, such as divorce, a move, or an illness.
 In fact, any change can lead to feelings of loss; an older brother or sister going off to college, a parent losing a job, a grandparent moving into a nursing home, or a world event that threatens your feeling of security.
 Many young people experience their first loss when a pet dies.
 As a teenager, your friendships and relationships are becoming more and more important, and break-ups and changing friendships can be experienced as loss too.

 What does loss feel like?

 How a person reacts to loss depends on many things, and it can feel different for everyone.
 How close was the relationship?
 Was the loss expected or sudden?
 If the loss involves a death, was the death from an illness or caused by an accident or act of violence?
 What impact does your loss have on your day-to-day life or future plans?
 If you’ve already experienced a loss, each new loss can sometimes bring up painful feelings and memories.